Antony-Holovchenko/TestCafe_practice/README.md

 # TestCafe_example
-Welcome, here I want to show my skills in automation testing with the TestCafe tool.
+Welcome, here I will show my skills in automation testing with the TestCafe tool.